Kinross Wolaroi School: The Wolaroi Mansion Building

 The heritage listed Wolaroi Mansion was built by the architect John Hale for John C. McLachlan in 1884.
 The School, after having outgrown the original buildings, moved to Wolaroi Mansion and grounds in 1893.
 The building has housed the school dining hall, offices, classrooms, and functions as a boys boarding up until the present day.

 The original building consisted of a drawing room, sitting room, dining room, breakfast room, seven bedrooms, four servants bedrooms, a study, servants hall, pantry, kitchen, scullery, laundry, dairy, cellar, children's playhouse, and a lumber room.
-The existing mansion was expanded following the taking over of the College by the Methodist Church in 1925.
+The existing mansion was expanded following the taking over of the college by the Methodist Church in 1925.

 The War Memorial Building

-The War Memorial Building was constructed during the 1950's and acted as the first expansion of the school outside of the buildings that were original to the McLachlan estate.
-In 1951 it became apparent that new classrooms were required.
-The new classrooms were built with funds donated from the Old Boys' Association and help from the Church.
-The new building was opened on Monday, 8 December 1952 by the Rev. Professor G. Calvert Barber, President-General of the Methodist Church of Australasia and Professor of Theology, Queen's College, Melbourne.
+The War Memorial Building was constructed during the 1950s and were built with funds donated from the Old Boys' Association and the Methodist Church.
+The new building was opened on 8 December 1952 by the Rev. Professor G. Calvert Barber, President-General of the Methodist Church of Australasia and Professor of Theology, Queen's College, Melbourne.

 The Stanley G. Brown Memorial Gates

-The Stanley G. Brown Memorial Gates act as the main entrance to the school's main site and are located on Bathurst Road.
-The naming of the gates occurred in 1956 after the death of Stanley Brown in 1953.
+The Stanley G. Brown Memorial Gates serve as the main entrance to the school's principal site on Bathurst Road.
+The gates were named in 1956, three years after Stanley Brown's death in 1953.